Health screenings made simple

 • Osteoporosis

 Everyone should visit the dentist for a routine exam and cleaning.
 You have dental coverage.
 To learn more about your dental benefit, visit your secure member website at AetnaMedicare.com/LG.
-Visit AetnaMedicare.com/FindProvider to find an in-network dental provider.
+Visit AetnaDental.com to find an in-network dental provider.

 7. Hearing

 Hearing loss can occur for many reasons, including age, noise damage or ear infections.
-Having trouble hearing can make you feel isolated from friends and family and even tired from straining to hear.
+Having trouble hearing can make you feel isolated from friends and family, and even tired from straining to hear.
 But you can catch it early by staying on top of your annual hearing exams.

 When to get it: Adults aged 65 and older should get their hearing tested.
 You should also make an appointment if you notice you are having trouble hearing.
 Your provider can remove wax blockages, recommend hearing aids that can strengthen sound and more.
 Check your Evidence of Coverage (EOC) to learn more about your hearing coverage.